eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 1. Configure an eagle.io data source
 ------------------------------------

-1. Create a :ref:`Data Source<node-configuration-datasource-file>` and select *File* as the Source Type.
+1. Create a :ref:`Data Source<node-configuration-datasource-file>` (note that a Data Source node can only be created within a :ref:`Location<node-configuration-location>` node) and select *File* as the Source Type.
 Choose *Delimited Text* from the list and click Next.

 .. only:: not latex